oalptu1/Calcineurin-Research/README.md

 ## Important Note

-In some source/intermediate 6TZ6 structures, FK506 is labeled as UNK.
-For the Amber workflow, the ligand residue name is standardized to FK5.
+In some source and intermediate 6TZ6 structure files, FK506 is labeled as UNK.
+For the Amber workflow, the ligand residue name is standardized to FK5 to ensure consistent parameterization, topology generation, and downstream analysis.

 ## Repository Status